The Paradox of the Reasonable

 The task is not to be contrarian, which is just orthodoxy wearing a costume and is no more thoughtful than the conformity it mocks.
 The real discipline is quieter and harder: to notice the difference between a conclusion you have actually reached and one you have merely absorbed — and to be honest about how few of your convictions survive that distinction.
 This is uncomfortable work.
 It is also, I have come to believe, the foundational work of anyone who wants their judgment to be worth trusting.

-I remain an optimist about this, because the remedy costs nothing but courage.
-You do not need to overturn the consensus to escape its tyranny.
-You only need to insist, each time, on knowing why you believe what you believe.
+I remain an optimist about this, because the paradox dissolves the moment you name it.
+You do not need to overturn the consensus or trade reasonableness for its opposite.
+You only need to insist, each time, on knowing why you believe what you believe — to let reason earn the reasonableness rather than the other way around.
 Reasonable is not a synonym for correct.
 It never was.
 It is simply the most comfortable place to stop asking.

 Written by